zuckpa1999/zuck-blog-v3/content/blog/recap-how-i-landed-my-1st-dev-job-in-thailand.md

 <br/>

-From the interviewers/ hiring people's perspective, their approach toward you is  **"whether you as a candidate are a good fit for the role or not,"** which makes sense from their side, but I would also encourage you to leverage the interviews as ways to
+From the interviewers/ hiring people's perspective, their approach toward you is  **" evaluating whether you as a candidate are a good fit for the role or not,"** which makes sense from their side, but I would also encourage you to leverage the interviews as ways to

 <br/>